Manuel01011/Manuel01011/README.md

 <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture>  **About me**
 <br>

-Fourth-year Systems Engineering student at the National University of Costa Rica, with a strong self-taught approach to learning.
-I have developed skills in information systems development, covering areas such as databases, operating systems, networks, web development, and data structures.
-I am currently seeking opportunities to apply and expand my experience in professional environments, contributing with effective and efficient solutions.
+Systems Engineer from the National University of Costa Rica with experience in web and mobile systems development.
+Skilled in full-stack development using Angular, Java, Kotlin, and PostgreSQL.
+Strong analytical mindset, communication, and problem-solving abilities, focused on delivering efficient, user-centered solutions..

 <br><br>